chitransh100/codeConnect-Frontend/project.md

 - create the profile page and a update profile page
 - create the live card update page
 - create a send request and accept the request page
-- create the signup page
-- update the backend for that
 -

+- updated the feed UI